Living-with-machines/wiki2gaz/README.md

 python WikiExtractor.py -l -s -o ../resources/wikipedia/processedWiki/ [here put the path to the Wikipedia Dump .xml.bz2]
 ```

 Note that the flag -s will keep the sections and the flag -l the links.
+A previous version of these scripts can be found [here](https://github.com/fedenanni/Reimplementing-TagMe).

 ## 2. Extract entities/mentions frequency counts and pages